Can you get car finance with bad credit?

-Low monthly payments despite a poor credit score: PCP finance can provide an alternative to car leasing with bad credit
+Looking for low monthly payments despite a poor credit score?
+PCP finance can provide an alternative to car leasing.

 Because you're not buying the car, the total amount that you pay over the course of the lease deal is typically much lower than the car's cash price.
-While with PCP finance you pay the equivalent of how much value the car is losing as you use it, with a lease what you pay is effectively a monthly rental rate to drive the car.
+With a PCP you pay the equivalent of how much value the car is losing as you use it, with a lease what you pay is effectively a monthly rental rate to drive the car.

-The reason PCP payments are lower than an equivalent loan or Hire Purchase deal is that they only cover part of the vehicle's cost - the amount of value the car is expected to lose during the contract - making PCP much more affordable in the short term.
-At the end of the contract, you can hand the car back and walk away, just like a lease.
-You can read more about which type of car finance is best in our expert guide.
+The reason PCP payments are lower than an equivalent loan or Hire Purchase deal is that they only cover part of the vehicle's cost - the amount of value the car is expected to lose during the contract.

-PCP is more flexible than leasing, though, because you have other options at the end of the agreement besides just handing the car back.
-You can buy the car for a pre-agreed amount (known as the optional final payment or balloon payment) or if you don't have the cash to hand you can refinance this, either with another PCP finance contract or Hire Purchase where you'd automatically own the car once you've completed this second set of payments.
-This makes eventually owning a set of wheels more affordable, as the monthly payments should drop when you refinance.
-You will also own the car at the end, allowing you to keep it with no further monthly payments to make or part exchange it for a newer model.
+PCP is more flexible than leasing because you have other options at the end of the agreement besides just handing the car back.
+You can buy the car for a pre-agreed amount (known as the optional final payment) or if you don't have the cash to hand you can refinance this, either with another PCP finance contract or Hire Purchase

 Meanwhile, with PCP, if the car is worth more than the optional final payment when you hand the keys back then you’ll also be able to 'trade it in' and put this difference - known as equity - towards a deposit on your next car.
 This, in turn, reduces monthly payments on that car.

 Your PCP finance payments are based on the amount of value that your car is expected to lose during the contract.
-So if you choose a car that holds its value well, such as the Mini Hatchback above, then this will reduce your payments compared with a car with the same cash price that is less desirable once it's used - and consequently loses value faster.
+So if you choose a car that holds its value well, such as the MINI hatchback, then this will reduce your payments compared with a car with the same cash price that is less desirable once it's used - and consequently loses value faster.

-Although you're likely to pay less interest overall on a Hire Purchase deal, and you'll own the vehicle at the end of the contract with the ability to keep it or sell it at that stage, the monthly cost may be out of reach compared with an equivalent PCP deal, unless you opt for a much older model.
+Although you're likely to pay less interest overall on a Hire Purchase deal - and you'll own the vehicle at the end of the contract - the monthly cost may be out of reach compared with an equivalent PCP deal, unless you opt for a much older model.

-Don't see this as a bad thing, though.
+Don't see this as a bad thing.
 You can always trade in your car for a new one at the end of the agreement if you want, putting the car's value towards a deposit on your next car, reducing your monthly payments next time around.